cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/monitoring/README.md

       - targets: ['<METRICS_ENDPOINT_HOST>:<METRICS_ENDPOINT_PORT>']
   ```

-* Also update the `blackbox` job to add any endpoints to be monitored on the Blackbox dashboard:
+* Blackbox: update the `blackbox` job to add any endpoints to be monitored on the Blackbox dashboard:

   ```yml
   ...